RuleTheriault/Xkoranate-CE/README.md

 * Your target xkoranate build from the Releases section.

 **Getting to it**
-1. Open your favourite terminal and change directories into the source tree (known as $DIR in this procedure:
+1. Open your favourite terminal and change directories into the source tree (known as $DIR in this procedure):
 ```cd $DIR/xkoranate/src```
 2. Run `qmake` to generate the Makefile necessary to compile the xkoranate binary with:
 ```qmake-qt4```